BenjoBurger/OMPM/README.md

 - /who - See who is currently owing you money
 - /paid - Remove the person who has paid you from the database

+## Future Plans
+- Make it work in group chats
+- Reminder Function
+- Record payment for multiple people at once
+- Foreign currency